JonathanWilbur/mueller-report/volume1.md

 including Kislyak.
 824 He was accompanied in the meeting by at least two of his Senate staff:
 Sandra Luff, his legislative director; and Pete Landrum, who handled military affairs.
 825 The meeting lasted less than 30 minutes.
-826 sessions voiced concerns about Russia's sale of a missile- defense system to Iran, Russian planes buzzing U.S. military assets in the Middle East, and Russian aggression in emerging democracies such as Ukraine and Moldova.
+826 sessions voiced concerns about Russia's sale of a missile- defense system to IRAn, Russian planes buzzing U.S. military assets in the Middle East, and Russian aggression in emerging democracies such as Ukraine and Moldova.
 827 Kislyak offered explanations on these issues and complained about NATO land forces informer Soviet-bloc countries that border Russia.
 828 Landrum recalled that Kislyak referred to the presidential